swipeware/taggedtimer/README.md

 require( "taggabletimer" )
 ```

 Place the require statement at the top of your main.lua.
+(No need to declare  a return variable as it replaces the existing timer API)
 You only need to require it once.
 The new timer functionality will be available to all other modules in your project.